gumoreno-code/push_swap_guilletester/README.md

 There you will find three executable files:

-   ./push_swap_tester   --> Run your push_swap on multiple ramdom combinations of numbers and test its limits and if it sorts correctly.
+	./push_swap_tester.sh   --> Run your push_swap on multiple ramdom combinations of numbers and test its limits and if it sorts correctly.

-   ./push_swap_parser   --> Test if push_swap is handling input arguments correctly (based on how "checher_linux" does it).
+	./push_swap_parser.sh   --> Test if push_swap is handling input arguments correctly (based on how "checher_linux" handles it).

-   ./push_swap_eval     --> A battery of different tests will be run on your push_swap project.
+	./push_swap_eval.sh     --> A battery of different tests will be run on your push_swap project.

 You can find several flags to be used in each of the executable files.
 Check it with the --help flag.